aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Display tasks and IDs

 We want to be able to update and delete our tasks.
 But before we do that we need to be able to identify them.
 This part has been completed for you as a demonstration.
 Take a look at the `commands.js` file.
-This provides an output that looks like this:
+If you type `./todo list` in your terminal, this should output a list of tasks.
+The input + output should look like this:

 ```sh
 $ ./todo list